ionut-andras/community-follower-app-for-cgm/README.md

 Please use at your own risk.

-Please read our <a href="https://sites.google.com/view/followerfordexcom">Terms and conditions </a> very carefully.
+Please read our <a href="https://sites.google.com/view/followerfordexcom" target="_blanc">Terms and conditions </a> very carefully.

 By using this app, you agree to these terms and conditions.